nuster1128/Awesome-Causal-Papers/README.md

 **[Causal in RL] Online Reinforcement Learning for Mixed Policy Scopes**.
 (2022-NIPS) Junzhe Zhang, Elias Bareinboim.
 **TLDR**: This paper investigates the online reinforcement learning setting for optimizing policies with mixed state-action spaces. (在线强化学习下优化策略与混合状态-动作空间)

+**[Causal in RL] Deconfounding Actor-Critic Network with Policy Adaptation for Dynamic Treatment Regimes**.
+(2022-SIGKDD) Changchang Yin, Ruoqi Liu, Jeffrey Caterino, Ping Zhang.
+**TLDR**: we develop a new deconfounding actor-critic network (DAC) to learn optimal DTR policies for patients.
+To alleviate confounding issues, we incorporate a patient resampling module and a confounding balance module into our actor-critic framework. (动态治疗制度中去混杂因素)

 ### Causal in NLP

 **[Causal in NLP] WikiWhy: Answering and Explaining Cause-and-Effect Questions**.
 (2023-ICLR) Matthew Ho, Aditya Sharma, Justin Chang, Michael Saxon, Sharon Levy, Yujie Lu, William Yang Wang.